-Since the Kultur- und Kunstverein Kemberg e.V. would especially like to promote exchange between children, young people and established artists, it is desired that a workshop for young people be led by the artists.
+Since the Kultur- und Kunstverein Kemberg e.V.
+(Kemberg Culture and Art Association) and Polygona Kunstverein (Polygona Art Association) would like to especially promote exchange between children/young people and established artists, participation in the residency is tied to the implementation of a 2-day workshop for young people.
 The form, content and scope of the workshop are freely selectable.

 The Dübener Heide is geographically located north of Leipzig, south of Berlin, between the rivers Mulde in the west and Elbe in the east.
 It extends the borders of the federal states of Saxony-Anhalt and Saxony.
 The region covers 770 km² of woodlands and forms one of the largest contiguous forest areas in eastern Germany.
 The landscape is characterised by mixed forests, areas used for agriculture and forestry, open corridors and smaller villages.
 For the Leipzig/Halle area, the Dübener Heide represents one of the largest local recreation areas.

 In recent decades, the landscape of the Dübener Heide has increasingly changed.
 The visible consequences of coal mining in large open-cast mines on the western edge of the area have contributed significantly to this.
 The rise and fall of various industries in the Bitterfeld chemical site, including the film industry in Wolfen, must always be seen in the context of the Dübener Heide region.
 These was not only a supplier of coal for energy production; workers who lived locally or sought local recreation also shaped the development of the industrial region on the edge of the Dübener Heide.
 Today, a post-industrial, renaturalised nature characterises the landscape of the western edge of the region.
-On the other hand, the years of low precipitation in 2018 and 2019 led to a loss of pine and beech forest stands and left a visible change in the character of the forest areas in the Dübener Heide.
+On the other hand, the years of low precipitation in 2018, 2019 and 2022 led to a loss of pine and beech forest stands and left a visible change in the character of the forest areas in the Dübener Heide.